After you establish a connection, the server enters Stage 2 of

 users, you should leave all privileges in the

-table set to 'N'
+user table set to 'N' and

 grant privileges at more specific levels only.
 You can grant